mura3277/RPiToHUB75-Adapter/README.md

 # Change Log

+## 5.0
+-  Added a right angled tilt sensor to the board, connected to a GPIO pin.

 ## 4.0
 -  Added buzzer to the board connected to a GPIO pin.
 -  Split off the dedicated input pins to a 6 pin IDC so it can easily be connected to a daughter board.